Longchen Teachers College

 Her latest book is Luminous Emptiness, published by Shambhala Publications.
 She contributed a chapter to Recalling Chogyam Trungpa, by Fabrice Midal, and a foreword to Rigdzin Shikpo’s latest book, Never Turn Away.
 She translates Sanskrit and Tibetan texts and writes on Buddhism.
 Her articles and reviews have been published in Buddhism Now, The Middle Way, Tricycle, Buddhadharma and Shambhala Sun.

-Authorised as a teacher and meditation instructor within the Longchen mandala, Francesca has taught on the Path of Freedom events and The Lion’s Roar programme.
+Authorised as a teacher and meditation instructor within the Longchen mandala, Francesca has taught the Path of Freedom curriculum, The Lion’s Roar, The Longchen Heart Essence and also teaches Heart of the Buddha public talks.

-Caroline met Rigdzin Shikpo in 1993 and became his student; studying and practicing under his guidance since then.
+Caroline met Rigdzin Shikpo in 1993 and became his student; studying and practising under his guidance since then.

-Caroline teaches communication skills to medical students and an art class to primary school children.
+Caroline is a photographer whose work has been published and exhibited.
 She has an enduring interest in art and literature, in particular how the best of it expresses the profound insights of the dharma.
-She is also a photographer whose work has been exhibited.

-Authorised as a teacher and meditation instructor within the Longchen mandala she teaches in the local Longchen Oxford group, on the Path of Freedom and The Lion’s Roar programmes.
+Authorised as a teacher and meditation instructor within the Longchen mandala she teaches on the Path of Freedom, Endless Compassionate Vision and The Lion’s Roar programmes.

 Caroline Cupitt